Best Time To Visit Tonga

 The best time to swim with whales in Tonga is any time during whale season — otherwise, the whales are not there!

-The whales come from Antartica toward the end of June; we start swimming with them in July all the way through to the first week of November.
+The whales come from Antarctica toward the end of June; we start swimming with them in July all the way through to the first week of November.

 There is really no "best" time to come during the season.
-Although some say otherwise, you've got a high probability of swimming with whales any time from July through October, no matter when you come.
+Although some say otherwise, you've got a high probability of swimming with whales any time from July through to early November, no matter when you come.
 And since all the females don't give birth at the same time, we can see new calves throughout the season we've even seen brand-new babies at the end of October.

-There is something very special about the month of October, and it is our favorite month to swim.
+There is something very special about the month of October to us, and it is our favorite month to swim.
 It seems that the calves become much more interactive and confident, allowing us to have fantastic swims with them, mom seems a bit more chill as well, adding to our encounters.

 If you want to have interactive experiences with moms and calves, October is your best choice.
 If you want more diverse interactions, not with just moms and calves, July through September are months you should look at, you will still see moms and calves, but you may also see heat runs, mating behavior between two adults or more, juveniles etc.